JierunChen/Ref-L4/README.md

 2. The accuracy of small, medium, and large objects.
 3. The average accuracy across different classes.

-Here is an example output for the predictions from Shikra on the validation set:
+Here is an example output for the predictions from CogVLM-Grounding on the "all" splits:

 ```txt
 Item for split all                    | Value